 Diving off the bridge is a old tradition and something of a coming-of-age feat for the city’s young men.
 There is an annual diving compote on held here every July and the bridge has become a stop on the Red Bull Cliff Diving World Series.
 At any given time in the summer there is a gaggle of young men diving and posing for photos.
 You can have a go yourself, if you’re feeling brave, but only after shelling out €20 - €25 for ‘training’ from a young local.

-Considered the most beautiful mosque in all of Herzegovina, the Koski Mehmed Paša Mosque was built in 1618 is marginally smaller than the city’s other mosque, Karadjoz-bey.
-Like Stari Most, it suffered extensive damage during the Bosnian war and had to be rebuilt.
+Considered the most beautiful mosque in all of Herzegovina, the Koski Mehmed Pasha Mosque was built in 1618 is marginally smaller than the city’s other mosque, Karađoz Bey.
+Like Stari Most, it suffered extensive damage during the Bosnian War and had to be rebuilt.

-Only 12 kilometres from Mostar, tucked under a cliff at the source of the river Buna, Blagaj Tekke is considered one of Bosnia and Herzegovina’s most holy sites.
+Only 12km from Mostar, tucked under a cliff at the source of the River Buna, Blagaj Tekija is considered one of Bosnia and Herzegovina’s most holy sites.
 Home to an ancient brotherhood of Dervishes for over 600 years, it escaped the ravages of the Bosnian war and remains a place of beauty, peace and solitude.

 If you’re feeling energetic, climb the octagonal Gavrakapetan Tower in the ruins of Utvrda fortress.
 The panoramic view of the town and the river below is worth the effort.
 Back in town, life is tarting to get back to normal, with some locals offering the chance to sample Bosnian food and drink in their homes.

 Love travel quizzes, events and competitions?
 Then sign up today for free so you don’t miss out!